d215steinberg/GildedRose-Java/README.md

 ```diff
 + GREEN
 ```
-Unlike **ConjuredUpdater**, we do not need to test-drive AgedBrieUpdater, since the tests already exist.
+Unlike **ConjuredUpdater**, we do not need to test-drive **AgedBrieUpdater**, since the tests already exist.
 We simply implement **AgedBrieUpdater** as cleanly as possible without breaking the tests.
 We accomplish this by imitating our pattern from **ConjuredUpdater**.
 ```java
 public class AgedBrieUpdater extends DefaultUpdater {
     @Override